DEVSENSE/phptools-docs/blog/posts/2026/installing-php-debug-windows-vscode.md

 Most people are not sure whether they already have it installed, so the easiest approach is simply searching for `vc redist 140 x64` and installing it.

-Navigate to the Microsoft's download page (https://www.microsoft.com/en-us/download/details.aspx?id=48145) and download and install the official Microsoft Visual C++ Redistributable package.
+Navigate to the Microsoft's download page - [Visual C++ Runtime](https://www.microsoft.com/en-us/download/details.aspx?id=48145) - and download and install the official Microsoft Visual C++ Redistributable package.
 This runtime is required for PHP to start correctly, and you can safely install it even if you already have it.

 ---